 - stiffness of the neck

-An ulcer is a pus-filled sore that can form on the throat, vocal cords, or food pipe.
+An ulcer is a pus-filled sore that can form on the throat, mouth, vocal cords, or food pipe.
 Causes of throat ulcers include:

 - viral or bacterial infections